 Next to nothing is known about the behaviour of Omura's whales although from the few confirmed sightings they are thought to be found as solitary individuals or in pairs.
 From the presence of throat grooves it is known that like other rorquals, Omura's whales are lunge feeders and probably feed predominantly on schooling fish.

-Then the other neww player in the seas around phuket thailand that we must all keep an eye out for when scuba diving in phket is Cuviers beaked whale.
+phuket thailand that we must all keep an eye out for when scuba diving in phket is Cuviers beaked whale.
 Again this was a new one to me also.
 But I have been shown by a customer an awesome photo of one breaching the surface.

 Appearance: